 An application and integration of classroom instruction into the fabric of cross-cultural ministry by providing opportunities for learning through experiences under the guidance of qualified personnel during an extended period in the summer.
+This course is the designated service learning course within this major.
+Service credit can be earned for successful completion of this course.
 (Prerequisite: Junior standing or permission of instructor)